Garrett Morris: Saturday Night Live

-Morris has appeared in numerous television shows and films since the early 1970s, but is best known as one of the original cast members of NBC's Saturday Night Live.
+Morris had written a play that Lorne Michaels read and liked, which got Morris hired on as a writer for a program he was developing for Saturday night.
+Morris was asked about bringing in black actors to potentially serve as cast members, such as asking Bill Duke.
+Duke wasn't cast, but a suggestion by ones who were cast led Michaels to view a film that had Morris in it, Cooley High, which Morris later stated "played a hand" in getting him cast on Saturday Night Live, as produced by Michaels.

 Periodically on SNL he sang classical music: once a Mozart aria "Dalla Sua Pace", Don Ottavio's aria from Don Giovanni when guest-host Walter Matthau designated him as a "musical guest...in place of the usual crap", and once a Schubert lied while the titles on the screen expressed his colleagues' purported displeasure at having to accommodate a misguided request by him.
 In February 1977, he sang Tchaikovsky's Nur wer die Sehnsucht kennt barefoot in colorful Caribbean dress while subtitles explained he had just returned from Jamaica where he had picked up a girl by claiming to be Harry Belafonte.

 One of Morris' best known characters on SNL was the Dominican baseball player Chico Escuela.
 Chico spoke only limited and halting English, so the joke centered on his responding to almost any question with his catch phrase: "Baseball... been berra berra good... to me".
-Another recurring bit, used in the newscast segment Weekend Update, involved Morris being presented as "President of the New York School for the hard of hearing" and assisting the newscaster by shouting the main headlines, in a parody of the then-common practice of providing sign language interpretation in an inset on the screen as an aid to the deaf viewer.
+Another recurring bit, used in the newscast segment Weekend Update, involved Morris being presented as "Headmaster of the New York School for the hard of hearing" and assisting the newscaster by shouting the main headlines, in a parody of the then-common practice of providing sign language interpretation in an inset on the screen as an aid to the deaf viewer.

 According to the book Saturday Night: A Backstage History of Saturday Night Live, Morris was frequently unhappy during his tenure on SNL from 1975 to 1980, and expressed the opinion that he was usually typecast in stereotypical roles.
+In 2024's Saturday Night, directed by Jason Reitman, which dramatically details SNLs opening night, Morris's restless unhappiness is portrayed by actor Lamorne Morris (no relation).

 Black performers who have followed Morris on SNL have at times been publicly concerned with experiencing the same fate Morris did.
 Eddie Murphy, for example, told TV Guide in the early 1980s that SNL producer Jean Doumanian "had tried to Garrett Morris me".

+Morris, then at 38, was the eldest of the original cast members when SNL debuted in 1975.
+He is also the eldest surviving cast member.